benhar-dev/litegraph-dev/README.md

 ## Getting started

+### Prerequisite
+You must have both Git and Node.js installed on your computer.

 ### Clone
 First clone this repo to your local computer.

 ### Install
-In order to install this tool-set you must execute the following command inside the route of the new folder.
-Please note, you will need to have a minimum of read access to the vision-toolkit repo before running this command!
+Execute the following command inside the root of the new folder.
+Please note, you will need to have a minimum of read access to the vision-toolkit repo before running this command.
 ```
 npm run dev-install
 ```